ngeshlew/docs/sources/docs.crewai.com-en-concepts-agents.md

 print(result.pydantic.main_points)
 print(result.pydantic.future_predictions)
 messages = [
-{"role": "user", "content": "I need information about large language models"}, {"role": "assistant", "content": "I'd be happy to help with that!
-What specifically would you like to know?"}, {"role": "user", "content": "What are the latest developments in 2025?"}
+\{"role": "user", "content": "I need information about large language models"\},
+\{"role": "assistant", "content": "I'd be happy to help with that!
+What specifically would you like to know?"\},
+\{"role": "user", "content": "What are the latest developments in 2025?"\}
 ]
 result = researcher.kickoff(messages)
 kickoff_async() with the same parameters: